MicrosoftDocs/dataexplorer-docs/data-explorer/hot-windows.md

 * If you don't have an Azure subscription, create a [free Azure account](https://azure.microsoft.com/free/) before you begin.
 * Create [an Azure Data Explorer cluster and database](create-cluster-database-portal.md).
-* Ingest data in your cluster with one of the methods that are described in the [Azure Data Explorer data ingestion overview](ingest-data-overview.md).
+* Ingest data in your cluster with one of the methods described in the [Azure Data Explorer data ingestion overview](ingest-data-overview.md).

 ## Configure autoscale on cluster